Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

-# Personal API Tokens example
+# Personal API Tokens tutorial

 In this example we're going to: